heptarch/heptarch.github.io/projects.md

    problems.
 But, as Kelly realized, to keep up with the frontier you need to move fast; you can't afford to be distracted.
-This is a subtle business, because what looks like "distraction" to a manager can be lateral inspiration.
+This is a subtle business, because what looks like distraction to the manager can be unconscious insight for the scientist.
 This is where scope and domain become important.

 4. *Domain.* A stimulating problem domain guarantees a supply of